 Tornado hits Missouri capital as deadly storms sweep state

-JEFFERSON CITY, Mo. – A tornado tore apart buildings in Missouri's capital city as part of an outbreak of severe weather across the state overnight that left at least three people dead and dozens injured.
+JEFFERSON CITY, Mo. – A tornado tore apart buildings in Missouri's capital city as part of an overnight outbreak of severe weather across the state that left at least three people dead and dozens injured.

-The National Weather Service confirmed that the large and destructive twister moved over Jefferson City shortly before midnight on Wednesday.
+The National Weather Service confirmed that the large and destructive twister moved over Jefferson City shortly before midnight Wednesday.

 "Across the state, Missouri's first responders once again responded quickly and with strong coordination as much of the state dealt with extremely dangerous conditions that left people injured, trapped in homes, and tragically led to the death of three people," Gov. Mike Parson said.

-Jefferson City's damage spanned about a 3-mile area, said police Lt.
+The tornado cut a path about 3 miles long and a mile wide from the south end of Jefferson City north toward the Missouri River, said police Lt.
 David Williams.
-Emergency workers rescued about 20 people, he said, and hospitals reported treating 19 victims for injuries such as cuts and bruises.
+Emergency workers reported about two dozen injuries, Williams said, and dozens of people were in shelters.
+Hospitals reported treating injuries such as cuts and bruises.

-There were no immediate reports of any deaths or missing people in the capital city of about 40,000, but authorities began going door-to-door in the morning.
+There were no immediate reports of any deaths or missing people in the capital city of about 40,000, but door-to-door checks were ongoing as of late morning.

+Weather forecasters had been tracking the storm before it arrived in the capital city, and sirens first sounded in Jefferson City at 11:10 p.m. — about 30 minutes before the first property damage.
+Parson credited the warning system in central Missouri for saving lives.

 The three deaths happened more than 150 miles away near Golden City in Missouri's southwestern corner.